PetarSyarov/JAMF-scripts/README.md

 Restores access for the primary user, does not modify anything for specified system accounts.
  # Extension_attributes
 A combination of different extension attributes that I implemented for better tracking and sorting of devices
+ # JetBrainsApps_ChangeOwnership
+Temproray fix to resolve issue where primary user can't upgrade their JetBrains apps ( can work for IntelliJ, PhpStorm, Pycharm etc.... )
+Ownership is removed after 1-2 version upgrades.